Watershed Rehabilitation Program (Rehab)

 - Meeting permitting requirements,

-- Developing and updating emergency action plans,
+- Developing and updating emergency action plans for high-hazard dams,

-- Conducting regular inspections of installed practices,
+- Conducting regular inspections of installed works of improvements, and

 2014 Watershed Rehabilitation Update

 The 2014 Farm Bill made about $262 million available for rehabilitation of 151 dams in 26 states.
 These watershed management projects provide an estimated $2.2 billion in annual benefits in reduced flooding and erosion damages, recreation, water supplies and wildlife habitat for roughly 47 million people.
 Projects were identified based on recent rehabilitation investments and the risks to life and property if a dam failure occurred.